-Field Pre esence Contents policyIdentifier MU JST One of the following policy identifiers: A Reserved Certificate Policy Identifier NO RE T COMMENDED anyPolicy NO RE T COMMENDED Any other identifier T COMMENDED If present, MUST be defined by the CA and documented by the CA in its Certificate Policy and/or Certification Practice Statement. policyQualifiers T COMMENDED If present, MUST contain only permitted policyQualifiers from the table below.
-Qualifier ID Presence Field Type Contents id-qt-cps (OID: 1.3.6.1.5.5.7.2.1) MAY IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party
+Field Presence Contents policyIdentifier MUST One of the follow ing policy identifiers: A Reserved Certificate Policy Identifier NOT RECOMMENDE D anyPolicy NOT RECOMMENDE D Any other identifier NOT RECOMMENDE D documented by th be defined by the CA and he CA in its Certificate tification Practice policyQualifiers NOT RECOMMENDE D 1 , contain only permitted ers from the table below.
+Qualifier ID Presence Field Type Contents id-qt-cps (OID: 1.3.6.1.5.5.7.2.1) МАҮ IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA. Any other qualifier MUST NOT - -